Arthroscopic Rotator Cuff Repair

 The television camera attached to the arthroscope displays the image of the joint on a television screen, allowing the surgeon to look throughout the shoulder at cartilage, ligaments, and the rotator cuff.
 The surgeon can determine the amount or type of injury, and then repair or correct the problem.

-Dr. Okoroha has extensive training in arthroscopic rotator cuff repair and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in arthroscopic rotator cuff repair and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Benefits of Arthroscopic Rotator Cuff Repair